Last updated on

 Table lighting design is heavily influenced by the shape of the furniture.
-If you have a small square or round table, then a single pendant will do.
+If you have a small kitchen and a square or round table, then a single pendant will do.
 If you have a longer oval or rectangular table, then a series of pendants hanging from a track can solve your kitchen table lighting dilemma.

 Hanging Track Lighting

 Task lights are ideally closer than usual to the work surface such as kitchen counters, islands, and tables.
 Consider hanging track lighting from the wall using strong cables to lower the heads or pendants to the perfect height.